Chinas Cross-border E-commerce Trade Value Exceeds 2 Trln Yuan In 2022: Report - UrduPoint

 China's Cross-border E-commerce Trade Value Exceeds 2 Trln Yuan In 2022: Report

-SHIJIAZHUANG, (UrduPoint / Pakistan Point News - 18th Jun, 2023 ) :The value of China's cross-border e-commerce imports and exports exceeded 2 trillion Yuan (about 280.55 billion U.S. Dollars) for the first time in 2022, reaching 2.1 trillion yuan and marking an increase of 7.1 percent compared with 2021, according to a report released Saturday.
+SHIJIAZHUANG, (UrduPoint / Pakistan Point News - 22nd Jun, 2023 ) :value of China's cross-border e-commerce imports and exports exceeded 2 trillion Yuan (about 280.55 billion U.S. Dollars) for the first time in 2022, reaching 2.1 trillion yuan and marking an increase of 7.1 percent compared with 2021, according to a report released Thursday.

 The report was released by China's General Administration of Customs (GAC) at a forum during the 2023 China (Langfang) International Economic and Trade Fair in Shijiazhuang, north China's Hebei Province.